 One of the applications of Big Data is to extract models from all this data.
 Once these models have been extracted, it is possible to identify general laws in a forward-looking approach.

 For example, depending on the time or date, it may be possible to predict the number of people coming to a parking lot in order to accept or refuse new bookings accordingly.
 This will avoid saturation, or on the contrary under-utilization of the parking.

 One of the cornerstones of security is Data.
 By data, we naturally mean the data, but above all its ability to process it correctly.

-In the case of an act of hacking, for example, it is often required for the attack to take place in order to act, whereas very often it is too late.
+In the case of an act of hacking, for example, it is often only possible to respond and take action after the attack takes place, which is often too late.
 Some software solutions using Big Data allow attacks to be correlated with different events in order to better anticipate them.

 In the case of parking lots managed via software platforms, Big Data could be an excellent ally in the fight against malicious acts.

 Big Data is widely used in automatic learning algorithms, which have multiple applications.
 Machine Learning can be used, for example, in facial recognition or license plate reading.
 With a multitude of possible applications for Machine Learning, collecting a large amount of data can be an excellent initiative.